 Lessons we learned?
 Once life is gone, it is lost forever.
 Wildlife, especially Galapagos animals, deserve lives free from human intervention as much as possible.
 Yes, we intrude when we visit their habitat, but hopefully, we observe, get inspired and inspire others while leaving a minimal footprint.
 And then we help protect this very special place.

 What are we doing?
 First, we are trying to minimize or eliminate our use of plastic.
 We are now using reusable bamboo straws when we dine out instead of plastic ones, we carry reusable grocery bags and water bottles and we are trying to buy products with less plastic packaging.
 Baby steps to start, but we have to begin somewhere.

 Second, we are investigating several promising ways to assist conservation efforts in the Galapagos.
 And third, true to our mission to use art for wildlife conservation, Dale is perusing his rock pile to see what Galapagos animal might be residing inside a piece of stone.
+Once he finds the perfect stone and the sculpture is finished, all proceeds from the sale of the sculpture will be donated to wildlife conservation.
 Stand by for updates.